What are the possible outcomes of students’ active engagement in learning?

-List the names of two (2) people who might be a resource for future implementation of strategies or ideas.
+List the names of two (2) people who might be a resource for future implementations of the strategies or ideas.

-Describe one (1) fear or struggle they might still have with implementing movement, games, or activities.
+Describe one (1) fear or struggle they might still have regarding implementing the movements, games, or activities.

-Ask a few volunteers to share out some of what they wrote during the 3-2-1 activity.
+Ask a few volunteers to share some of what they wrote.

-Encourage participants to be additional support for one another and, when trying something new, be honest about how it went.
-Think about and talk about what could have made it better and try that the next time the strategy is used.
-Don't just try something once and give up because it didn’t go well or as planned; instead, evaluate and consider what other structures could be put in place to support the movement, game, or activity.
+Encourage participants to be additional support for one another.
+Moreover, encourage participants to be honest about evaluating the experience of implementing a new activity.
+Think and talk about what could be improved for future implementations of the strategy.
+Remind participants not to give up after trying a new activity once just because it didn’t go well or as planned the first time.
+Instead, evaluate and consider what other structures could be put in place to support the movement, game, or activity.

-Student engagement is something all parents, teachers, and administrators want to see in the classroom.
-Students want to learn and explore content that is relevant and connects beyond the classroom.
-Imagine classrooms full of students who are excited about learning and who retain knowledge constructed with context.
-That is an aspect of an ideal classroom.
-Research has established a strong relationship between student engagement and student achievement.
-Students who are actively engaged in learning increase their own knowledge and learning (Hattie, 2009).
-Knight (2013) explains that when students are actively engaged in an intentional activity, they are happier and more likely to do their best, thus creating an ideal learning experience.
-Other researchers, like Csikszentmihalyi (1996) and Loehr and Schwartz (2003) have found, through their studies, that the primary reason people are unhappy or find little reward in what they experience is because they are disengaged with the world around them.
-We do not want to develop decision-making citizens who believe it is okay to disengage in the world; we want our future to be filled with critical thinkers who are happily engaged in society.
-It begins in the classroom, when teachers create experiences and use strategies to actively engage students in the world of learning and knowledge (Knight, 2013).
+Other researchers, like Csikszentmihalyi (1996) and Loehr and Schwartz (2003) have found through their studies that the primary reason people are unhappy or find little reward in what they experience is because they are disengaged with the world around them.
+As educators, we do not want to develop decision-making citizens who believe it is okay to disengage in the world.
+We want our future to be filled with critical thinkers who are happily engaged in society.
+This process begins in the classroom, when teachers create experiences and use strategies to actively engage students in the world of learning and knowledge (Knight, 2013).
 If students are engaged, then learning will transpire in a meaningful way.